craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

-0. [`evalCoverPerSymbol` and unmodified constraints]
-- VisitSOP replaces "evaluateTypeOverConstraint" which could give overly large cover values.
-It is currently called from within EACH call to `andDistributeDivide` to rectify the constraint tree after it has been simplified.
-That's a lot!
-Might be less compuatation-work to leave the constraint item unsimplified and just call visitSOP when evaluation is required.
-Consequences of that:
-- No need to maintain the cover of `const` variables in `symtab` as an invariant.
-Instead, compute the covers directly from the unmodified constraint via `evalCoverPerSymbol`.
-That result can be cached on the constraint.  `symtab` remains for non-const variables only.
-- Constraints remaining unmodifed means they will be removed properly at
+1. Other useConstraintsV2 features
+- `evalCoverPerSymbol` results could be cached on the constraint.

-- 0.0.
-Optional member in ConstraintItem `recalc` which will contain an equivalent but less verbose expression of the constraint.
-This could be set when evaluation result has a less verbose SOP than the original.
+- Optional member in ConstraintItem `recalc` to contain an equivalent but less verbose (SOP )expression of the constraint - but only when the SOP is actually less verbose than the original.
+1. The Map type members in InferStatus (`declaredTypes`, `replayables`, `groupNodeToTypeMap` could all be `WeakMap`s).
 1. Need to move onto hitting all the basic ops and structures as soon as possible.
 Huge job!
 1. Most testing of input combinations for `mrNarrowTypesByCallExpression`.
 1. Rest parameter testing for `mrNarrowTypesByCallExpression`.